djibe/Android-tutorials/README.md

 You can upgrade your Asus Transformer Pad TF300T from any version to Android 7.1 Nougat / LineageOS 14.1.

-Tutorial is here (147.500+ views) : <https://forum.xda-developers.com/transformer-tf300t/general/guide-asus-transformer-pad-tf300t-stock-t3554744>
+Tutorial is here (147.500+ views): <https://forum.xda-developers.com/transformer-tf300t/general/guide-asus-transformer-pad-tf300t-stock-t3554744>

-What you will learn :
+What you will learn:

 - Unlock Asus bootloader
 - Use fastboot